FuelRats/EliteDangerous-UDP-Dispatcher/README.md

 ## Current status
 - Webserver is for show, but will be used to update the registered dispatchers/subscribers
-- Dispatchers for TCP, Webhook/Http POST and Console
+- Dispatchers for TCP, UDP, Webhook/Http POST and Console

 ## How to run